codemaster-casper/Video_capture_opencv/README.md

 # Video_capture_opencv
-Capture video from a camera using open cv
+The repository contains a simple code to show how to capture video from a camera using open cv.